-School Operational Assistance.
-The program, known by its Indonesian acronym as BOS, is a direct per-student grant from central government to schools.
-The government began implementing the program in 2005 as part of compulsory education, where school fee was removed, and to support school-based management (World Bank, 2015).
-The grant is provided to both public and private schools at primary and secondary levels, and can be used on an approved list of expenditure, ranging from administration to teacher allowance.
+School Operational Assistance (BOS).
+The program, known by its Indonesian acronym as BOS, is a direct per-student grant from the central government to schools.
+The Indonesian Government began implementing the program in 2005 as part of compulsory education, the abolition of school fees, and to support school-based management (World Bank, 2015).
+The grant is provided to both public and private schools at primary and secondary levels and can be spent on an approved list of expenditure items, ranging from administration to teacher allowances.

-As of 2014, BOS covered 43 million primary and junior secondary school students annually, costing around USD2 billion or equivalent to 7 per cent of total education budget.
-Artha (2017) finds that the top three BOS spending are on buying school supplies, paying for student extracurricular activity, and teacher salary, which consist of both providing additional teacher allowance and hiring more teachers.
-These three areas make up 48 per cent of BOS spending in 2015.
+As of 2014, BOS covered 43 million primary and junior secondary school students annually, costing around US\$2 billion or equivalent to 7% of the total education budget.
+Artha (2017) found that the top three BOS spending items are on buying school supplies, paying for student extracurricular activities, and teacher salaries which consists of both providing additional teacher allowances and hiring more teachers.
+These three areas made up 48% of BOS spending in 2015.

 The BOS grant can affect education participation and learning through three channels: increased funding and reduced household burden; direct support to poor students; and strengthened schoolbased management.
-World Bank (2015) finds little effect of BOS on reducing household education spending.
+The World Bank (2015) found little effect from BOS on reducing household education spending.
 Instead, as discussed in the previous paragraph, a large proportion of the grant is used to hire more teachers.
-However, the report finds that junior secondary enrollment among poor households appear to benefit from BOS, although there is no impact on transition rate to senior secondary.
+The report found, however, that junior secondary enrollment among poor households appears to benefit from BOS, although there is no impact on the transition rate to senior secondary level.
 Finally, there is no impact on school-based management.
 In summary, out of the three potential channels, only the one on direct support to poor students appears to have worked.
-Therefore, there is little surprise that there is no statistically significant effect of BOS allocation on national examination scores at the primary or junior secondary level (Artha, 2017).
+It is not surprising, therefore, that there is no statistically significant effect of BOS allocations on national examination scores at the primary or junior secondary level (Artha, 2017).

 Teacher Competence Test.
 As part of the teacher certification program, the government introduced a teacher competence test (known by its Indonesian acronym as UKG).
 After much pushback from teacher unions, the first teacher competence test was administered in 2012, covering pedagogical knowledge and content knowledge.
-In total, just above one million teachers participated in the first test.
-The result, with an average of 47 (out of 100), was discouraging.
-The government had set the passing threshold at 65.
+In total, just over one million teachers participated in the first test.
+Given that the government had set a passing threshold of 65, the resulting average of 47 (out of 100) was discouraging.

-Although controversial and subjected to criticism by many parties-from those who do not believe teachers should be tested to those who think that the test is not actually measuring skills which matter for teachers, for the first time the government has a mapping on teacher level of knowledge.
+Although controversial and subjected to criticism by many parties-from those who do not believe teachers should be tested to those who think that the test is not actually measuring skills which matter for teachers-for the first time the government has a mapping on teacher level of knowledge.
 As a diagnostic tool, the competence test is invaluable.

 In-service Teacher Professional Development.
-With the UKG results in hand, the government has the ability to map teacher weaknesses, down to the individual level.
-To improve the quality of inservice teachers, the government implements an in-service teacher professional development program called Guru Pembelajar (Teacher Learner), which has now been renamed as Pengembangan Keprofesian Berkelanjutan (Continuing Professional Development).
-This program started in 2014, and still continues.
+With the UKG results in hand, the government has the ability to map teacher weaknesses down to the individual level.
+To improve the quality of inservice teachers, the government implements an in-service teacher professional development program called Guru Pembelajar (Teachers as Learners), which has now been renamed as In-service Teacher Professional Development Program (PKB).
+This program started in 2014 and still continues.

-To participate in this program, teachers should be a member of a teacher community, such as Primary Teachers' Working Group (KKG) and Secondary School Subjects Teachers' Working Group (MGMP).
-The Center for Teacher and Education Personnel Development and Empowerment (P4TK) is the technical unit at the Ministry of Education and Culture that is responsible for managing and supervising PKB program and UKG post-test.
+To participate in this program, teachers should be a member of a teacher community, such as the primary school teachers' working group (KKG) and secondary school subjects teachers' working group (MGMP).
+The Center for Teacher and Education Personnel Development and Empowerment (P4TK) is the technical unit at the Ministry of Education and Culture that is responsible for managing and supervising the PKB program and UKG post-test.